hunteke/temoa/docs/source/Documentation.rst

 of a commodity is generated as is demanded by other process inputs.

 In combination, those three constraints ensure the flow of energy through the system.
-The final calculation, the objective function, is what puts a monetary cost to the actions dictated by the model.
+The final calculation, the objective function, is what puts a cost to the actions prescribed by the model.

 The rest of this section defines each model constraint, with a rationale for existence.
-We use the implementation-specific names for the constraints as both an artifact of our documentation generation process, and to highlight the organization of the functions within the actual code.
+We use the implementation-specific names for the constraints to highlight the organization of the functions within the actual code.
 They are listed roughly in order of importance.
+Note that the definitions below are pulled directly from the docstrings embedded in :code:`temoa_rules.py`.

 .. _DecisionVariables:

-Decision Variables
+Constraints Defining Derived Decision Variables
 ^^^^^^^^^^^^^^^^^^

 These first two constraints elucidate the relationship among decision variables